jim-schwoebel/allie/README.md

 7. make predictions from all models (either compressed or not compressed).
 8. server deployment (model compression, etc.).

+^^ make a quick visual above with a gif to show what this repo can do.
+^^ show some command line examples of what you can do with training [text, image, image, video, csv].

 ## getting started
 ```
 git clone